 This cute French-inspired bistro may be small but delivers big on flavor.

 Perfect for all-day coffee or a light lunch, Chez Michel also offers a few more robust dishes; we’re particularly fond of the penne and prosciutto and the pappardelle with salmon and broccoli.
 Chez Michel is also an ideal place for after-work drinks, with an extensive wine list and a few aperitif options such as the infamous Italian Negroni.

 Chez Michel, Irodotou 15, Athens, Greece (+30) 215 551 0090

-If you think portions are small; these diminutive plates pack a highly flavourful punch.
+If you think portions are small; these little plates pack a highly flavourful punch.
 But there’s even more: Cinco also serves excellent and innovative cocktails like the Japanese Manhattan or the Chilcano de Pisco.